DeRuina/timberjack/README.md

     Compress         bool          // Compress rotated logs (gzip) RotationInterval time.Duration // Rotate after this duration (if > 0) RotateAtMinutes []int          // Specific minutes within an hour (0-59) to trigger a rotation.
-}
+    BackupTimeFormat string        // REQUIRED to generate filenames for rotated files }
 ```